well-id/dliswriter/README.md

 # `widc.dliswriter`

-This is a repository containing the `dlis_writer` - a Python library for creating DLIS files.
+This is a repository containing the DLIS Writer - a Python package for creating DLIS files.

 For more details, please see [the documentation](https://well-id-widcdliswriter.readthedocs-hosted.com/en/latest/).